 Johnnie Walker Black Label is a blended scotch that even single malt snobs will enjoy.
 It’s a solid, reliable option that can be found behind most bars and in retail shops worldwide.

-Awards won Double Gold Medal, San Francisco World Spirits Competition 2020; Gold Medal, International Spirits Competition 2020
+Awards Double Gold, San Francisco World Spirits Competition 2020; Gold, International Spirits Competition 2020

 Color: An elegant coppery orange—Diageo uses caramel coloring in many of its whiskies, but assuming it’s done here, it’s not overdone.
 It’s not unusually dark for a whisky of Black Label’s age.